 The positives –

-2. Woodland, beaches and open spaces for walking and recreation are close by and easily accessed.
+2. Woodland, parks, beaches and public spaces for walking and recreation are close by and easily accessed by public transport or bike.

-3. Travel both internationally (Schiphol Amsterdam airport has always been a favourite even before we moved here) and throughout Europe is easy and stress free.
-This is helped with the Euro being used everywhere – except the UK, reasons are self evident if you read Learning the Lingo – Part 1
+3. Travel internationally (Schiphol Amsterdam airport has always been a favorite even before we moved here) and throughout Europe is easy and (relatively) stress free.
+This is helped with the Euro being used everywhere – except the UK, reasons are self evident if you read Learning the Lingo – Part 1.
+There’s lots to see and do in a relatively small space – knock yourself out with the art galleries, history, small towns and places of interest, nightlife in the larger cities and ease of travel into neighboring countries.

 3. Travel – can be a nightmare at holiday times as the Dutch enjoy travelling more than most and Schiphol is horrendous at every public holiday.
 Travelling by car at peak periods can be a recipe for divorce.
 Throughout the summer months the roads south through Belgium and France are clogged until way past Paris.